 The reverse depicts a scene of three draped youths, two facing to the right and one to the left.
 The one on the right separated by an altar, holding a strigil, the one on the left holding a libation patera.
 Earlier Attic kraters during the 5th century have the same quality of artistry between the obverse and reverse images, but later, as seen here, the reverse is treated more cursorily and simply, with two or three draped figures, drawn very hastily.

 The top border under the lip is a design of laurel leaves and the bottom a Greek key border.
-Red paint outlines the side handles, and red rings border the base.

 In Greek vase painting Ariadne, immortal wife of the gold Dionysos is often depicted in Bacchic scenes surrounded by dancing Satyrs and Maenads.
 Satyrs, the goat-like males in Dionysus's entourage, represent the wine and fertility attributes of the god.
 They dance through the woods to pipe music, and celebrate life and fertility through copious drink and carnal pleasures, often depicted aroused and holding cups of wine.
 Maenads, while similar to satyrs in their following of Dionysus and their love of wine, represent the other side of the god-- that of madness, religious ecstasy, and death and resurrection cycles.
 Maenads are inflamed into a violent state of ecstatic frenzy through drinking and dancing, and run through the woods ripping apart animals and humans alike along their way.
 They represent the cult worship of Dionysus, which included frenzied dancing to loud music and drinking in order to reach religious ecstasy.